 Labor-market conditions substantially impact both individual and community well-being.
 Important indicators of labor-market conditions include the unemployment rate, employment growth, and earnings levels.

-A nice summary of rural employment and education topics (among other rural issues) is found in the Rural America At A Glance series, updated in the fall of each year.
+A summary of rural employment topics (among other rural issues) is found in the Rural America at a Glance series, updated in the fall of each year.
 See the latest in the series: